Quiet (Metal Gear): Conception and design

 Kojima stated Quiet's design was to appeal to cosplayers and to sell figures; he also made further tweets to demonstrate details of the character to early cosplayers.
 Kojima said about her clothing, "Once you see how she fits into the story, you will understand why she looks the way she does.
 Without any of this background I can certainly understand why there are concerns.
 I will say there's a reason she looks the way she does and wears those clothes.
 And it's all a part of the game, learning those reasons one by one."
 As noted by Kojima himself, Quiet is the only heroic female character of Metal Gear Solid V, contrasting with the usual three of four in most of his earlier works; he described her as powerful yet vulnerable.
 He also later compared Quiet to Matilda Lutz's protagonist character from the 2017 rape and revenge action-thriller film Revenge.

-Joosten herself was surprised with the controversy (see below), but said, "When I got to see her design, I was shocked too.
-But everybody didn't get to hear her story yet so I can understand people are angry about it or saying she is showing too much.
-But I am not bothered by it."
-Joosten also talked of pre-release fan theories such as these of Quiet being a sex-changed Chico from the previous prequel games or a young Sniper Wolf, both of which she denied.
-Kojima later stated in 2015, "I know there's people concerning about 'Quiet' but don't worry.
+Joosten talked of pre-release fan theories such as these of Quiet being a sex-changed Chico from the previous games or a young Sniper Wolf, both of which she denied.
+Kojima had earlier stated in 2013, "I know there's people concerning about 'Quiet' but don't worry.
 I created her character as an antithesis to the women characters appeared in the past fighting game who are excessively exposed.
 'Quiet' who doesn't have a word will be teased in the story as well.
 But once you recognize the secret reason for her exposure, you will feel ashamed of your words & deeds."
 He added, "The response of 'Quiet' disclosure few days ago incited by the net is exactly what MGSV itself is."